 The following related party transactions took place in the period of account:

-Alex Griffiths owns and is a director of The Education Guidance Service Ltd. £295 (2013 - £493) was paid to the company in the year in respect of services received for pupil assessments and reports and also the hire of meeting rooms.
+Alex Griffiths owns and is a director of The Education Guidance Service Ltd. £900 (2014 - £295) was paid to the company in the year in respect of services received for pupil assessments and reports.